 “For at least a year,” says Tim, “we had kind of a virtual youth ministry, or were trying to do virtual youth ministry when we’re on Zoom in our small groups.
 That worked as well as it could, and then when we got back, it was similar to how schools did it, which was sort of like ‘being in your cohort’ kind of thing.
 You didn’t really see the whole group.”

 After all that, the ministry experienced staff turnover, which disrupted things.
 Tim says, “What we’ve been able to do is get back to a pretty solid foundation where we gather all of the youth together.
 High school meets in Fellowship Hall; Middle school meets in the community center; same night, same time, right after the 530 p.m.
-Sunday mass.
-So you can go to mass and then come to youth ministry.
+Sunday Mass.
+So you can go to Mass and then come to youth ministry.

 Additionally, Jim Wahl is putting together a teen singers ministry for that Mass.
 We’re intentionally making that Sunday evening Mass more youth-oriented.“